-Food allergies range from the inconvenient to the potentially deadly.
-And if you (or your child) suffer from an extreme food allergy, you know how difficult, if not downright scary, navigating the world can be.
+Food allergies range from mild to life-threatening.
+If you or your child has an extreme food allergy, you know how difficult, if not downright scary, navigating the world can be.

 A handful of food allergies are so common that the law requires manufacturers to label foods that contain them.
 But there are almost 160 other food allergies that are less common.